 - I think the durability of the mattresses will be about equal, with Nolah potentially having an edge because of its higher-density comfort layers.

 - Nolah is more temperature neutral, although Layla does a good job of addressing the issue of sleeping hot with its construction.
-The copper may also play a role.
+The copper may also play a role in heat reduction for the Layla.

 Nolah is very responsive — it has a lot of give but returns to shape after applying pressure quicker than memory foam.
 I think the Nolah is softer than the soft side of the Layla.
 The videos below give you a better idea of what to expect from each mattress.